 QR codes have recently become popular also as a simple means to feed information into smartphones, usually web addresses, from newspapers, subway advertisements or museum displays.
 Special apps can read and decode the QR Code through the smartphone’s camera, and automatically open the related web page in the smartphone’s web browser.

 Beware that QR Codes can be malicious.
 Since they are impossible to decode with the human eye, there is no way for you to determine if the web page that will open in your device is the one you expect, or if it’s safe.
-We recommend scanners with built-in web security checks, e.g. Norton Snap or QR Pal, both available both for iOS and Android devices.
+We recommend scanners with built-in web security checks, e.g. Kaspersky QR Scanner or QR Pal from QR Pay Ltd, both available both for iOS and Android devices.

 If you don’t have a QR Code scanner in your device, visit the app store and download one of the many alternatives.
 Before you install a QR Code reader, consider the following: